 Canalway partners hide up to 20 Quest boxes over four counties — Cuyahoga, Summit, Stark and Tuscarawas — to encourage visitors to explore their National Heritage Area.

 Unlike geocaching, questing requires no GPS unit and no trinkets are exchanged.

 Where can I find printed copies of Questing brochures?

-If you’re already out in the Canalway, you can pick up printed copies of the entire series at the Boston Store Visitor Center or Canal Exploration Center, both of which are located within the National Park.
+If you’re already out in the Canalway, you can pick up printed copies of the entire series at the Boston Mill Visitor Center located within the National Park.
 Partner visitor centers also have a selection of nearby titles.
-Center include:
+Centers include:

 What is the history of Canalway Questing?

 Cuyahoga Valley National Park and its partners are modeling this project on the successful Valley Quest program in New England.
 A collaboration of partners, including Cuyahoga Valley National Park, Cleveland Metroparks, Summit Metro Parks, Stark Parks, Cascade Locks Park Association, and Ohio & Erie Canalway, introduced Questing to Northeast Ohio in 2010 with workshops led by national questing expert Steven Glazer, who directed the Valley Quest program for 10 years and specializes in connecting people with places.
 Several new partners have joined the program since.